-GROS derives data zone small area population estimates by annually updating Census-based population age-sex structures, 'ageing on' the population and applying information on births, deaths and migration.
+GROS derives small area population estimates for data zones by annually updating Census-based population age-sex structures, 'ageing on' the population and applying information on births, deaths and migration.
 Births and deaths are straightforwardly aggregated from individual records which include a detailed geographical reference.
-Internal migration into and out of each data zone is estimated by GROS using health service re-registrations, interpreted as moves between the registered residential addresses of the patients, based on the universal National Health Service in the UK.
-International migration to and from data zones is less straightforwardly estimated (GROS, 2010).
-However, these estimates of migration flows which are available for each data zone cannot be aggregated to give flows for other areas of interest to local planning.
-They would require deduction of inter-zone flows, most of which are so small that their release would risk disclosure of personal data.
+Internal migration into and out of each data zone is estimated by GROS using health service re-registrations, interpreted as moves between the registered residential addresses of the patients, based on the National Health Service in the UK.
+International migration to and from data zones is less straightforward to estimate (GROS 2010a).
+Unfortunately, the published estimates of total migration to and from each zone cannot be aggregated to give flows for other areas of interest to local planning.
+This would require deduction of interzonal flows, most of which are so small that their release would risk disclosure of personal data.

-The standard data that are available for each data zone are:

-- Counts of births and deaths for each mid-year annual period from mid-2001/2002, - Annual population estimates by single year of age and sex from mid-2001.

-These data were aggregated to the 23 wards of Fife using a conversion table from data zones, containing proportional allocations where a data zone crossed the boundaries of two or more wards
+The standard data that are available for each data zone and used in this paper are counts of births and deaths for each midyear annual period from mid-2001; and annual population estimates by single year of age and sex from mid-2001.
+These data were aggregated to the 23 wards of Fife using a conversion table from data zones, containing proportional allocations where a data zone crossed the boundaries of two or more wards.